-$^{2}$ This has been achieved by lowering the initial-price offer that is associated with the buyers' announcement while keeping the counter offer in case of a challenge the same as before.
+&lt;sup>3This has been achieved by lowering the initial-price offer that is associated with the buyers' announcement while keeping the counter offer in case of a challenge the same as before.
 In this treatment, the buyers have a stronger incentive to tell the truth because if they are not challenged they have to pay a lower initial price.

-buyer after a challenge and may be a driver of reciprocal behavior.
+improve with fine size, large fines may lead to large losses by the buyer after a challenge and may be a driver of reciprocal behavior.
 Thus, in principle, a reduction of the fine could reduce buyer retaliation and promote efficiency.
 Therefore, we implemented a further treatment in which we reduced the fine substantially relative to the main treatment, but we still ensured that all incentive compatibility conditions were met.
 We hypothesized that a lower fine may reduce the perceived unkindness of a challenge and may thus reduce the buyers' rejection of counter offers, which may then lead to an increased willingness to challenge among the sellers.
-As a consequence, both parties may display a higher willingness to adopt the mechanism in the presence of smaller, yet still incentive compatible, fines.
-However, behavior in the low-fine treatment does not lead to a substantial improvement of the mechanism.
+As a consequence, both parties may display a higher willingness to adopt the mechanism in the presence of smaller, yet still incentive-compatible, fines.
+However, behavior in the lowfine treatment does not lead to a substantial improvement of the mechanism.
 The reduction of the fine leads to a substantial share of large underreports, followed by an acceptance of the counter offer.
 This strategy makes sense for a buyer who believes that truth-telling after high effort is also challenged; it is then better to report the lowest possible value of the good - which ensures a low counter-offer price - and accept the fine for being challenged.
 However, it leads to an aggregate truth-telling rate of only 34.5%.
 In addition, the buyers' rejection of counter offers after small underreports is still very high (65%).
-Thus, the mechanism with smaller, yet incentive compatible, fines is also not performing well and, as a consequence, the parties keep the mechanism only in 36% of the cases if they have the chance to opt out.
+Thus, the mechanism with smaller, yet incentive-compatible, fines also performs poorly and, as a consequence, the parties keep the mechanism in only 36% of cases if they have the chance to opt out.